MaorSharabany/Reverse-Tic-Tac-Toe-/README.md

 `Reverse Tic-Tac-Toe` Game for Console!

-This game design using C# and .NET framework as a Console Application.
+This game designed using C# and .NET framework as a Console Application.

 `Reverse Tic-Tac-Toe` game has 2 modes:
 1. Multiplayer mode (i.e. 2 players)